Y0Coss/docs-fork/pages/public_cloud/compute/deployment_modes_comparison_resilience_details/guide.en-gb.md

 ![1az_region_schema](images/1az_region_schema.png){.thumbnail}

+> [!info]
+>
+> In a 1AZ region, your instances or other resources can be distributed across several data centres within the same availability zone.
+This architecture allows you to benefit from local redundancy, while remaining in the same availability zone.

 #### Characteristics

 - **Erasure Coding:** Implements mechanisms such as replication or erasure coding (depending on the service) to ensure continuity in case of hardware failures.
 Data is distributed across multiple servers and storage units within the availability zone to mitigate the impact of localized issues.